jump-dev/MathOptInterface.jl/docs/src/index.md

 We can represent this in the MathOptFormat as

     {
         "author": "Oscar Dowson",
-        "description": "A simple example for the MathOptFormat documentation", "version": 0,
+        "description": "A simple example for the MathOptFormat documentation", "name": "MathOptFormat Model",
+        "version": "0.0",
+        "variables": [{"name": "x"}, {"name": "y"}],
+        "objectives": [
+            {
                 "sense": "min",
-        "variables": [{"name": "x"}, {"name": "y"}],
-        "objective": {
+                "function": {
                     "head": "ScalarAffineFunction",
-            "variables": ["x", "y"],
-            "coefficients": [2, 1],
-            "constant": 0
+                     "terms": [
+                         {
+                             "head": "ScalarAffineTerm",
+                             "coefficient": 2.0,
+                             "variable_index": "x"
+                         },
+                         {
+                             "head": "ScalarAffineTerm",
+                             "coefficient": 1.0,
+                             "variable_index": "y"
                          }
+                    ],
+                    "constant": 0.0
+                }
+            }
+         ],
          "constraints": [
              {
-                "name": "x+y≥1",
+                 "name": "x ∈ {0,1}",
+                 "function": {"head": "SingleVariable", "variable": "x"},
-                "set": {"head": "GreaterThan", "lower": 1}
+                 "set": {"head": "ZeroOne"}
+             },
+             {
+                 "name": "x+y≥1"
                  "function": {
                      "head": "ScalarAffineFunction",
-                    "variables": ["x", "y"],
-                    "coefficients": [1, 1],
-                    "constant": 0
-                }
+                     "terms": [
+                        {
+                            "head": "ScalarAffineTerm",
+                            "coefficient": 1.0,
+                            "variable_index": "x",
                         },
                         {
-                "name": "x ∈ {0,1}",
-                "set": {"head": "ZeroOne"}
-                "function": {
-                    "head": "SingleVariable",
+                            "head": "ScalarAffineTerm",
-                    "variable": "x",
+                            "coefficient": 1.0,
+                            "variable_index": "y"
                         }
+                    ],
+                    "constant": 0.0
+                 },
+                 "set": {"head": "GreaterThan", "lower": 1.0},
              }
          ]
     }

 Note that in addition to the required fields, we can store additional information (such as the `author` and a `description` of the model) that is not necessary to define the model instance, but is useful human-readable metadata.

 ### LP